odufour7/Shape/docs/source/api/program_listing_file_src_Main.cpp.rst

 .. code-block:: cpp

    /*
-    *  Copyright 2025 <Dufour Oscar, Maxime Stappel, David Rodney, Nicolas Alexandre, Institute of Light and Matter, CNRS UMR 5306>
+    *  Copyright 2025 <Dufour Oscar, Maxime Stappel, Nicolas Alexandre, Institute of Light and Matter, CNRS UMR 5306>
     *  "Mechanical layer" for handling agent collisions in agent-based models
     *  Designed as a shared library to be called from Python or C++ *